 Topics: Maps, culture, history, pictures, language, literature, listen to music, songs, products, human rights, WWII, Finnish web radio in Finland and Canada, news; Uralic City Center - where you can find books, CDs, Videos etc. and lots more on the way.
 Land aquisitions by Russia 1944-45.

 Sweden: The Best Example of Lunacy in Europe.
-It is the government's duty to stop it but their Socialist ideology is unable to do so, as in socialist USSR for seventy years also was unable to prevent the inevitable crash.
+It is the government's duty to stop it but their EU-Socialist ideology is unable to do so.
+Socialist USSR for seventy years also was unable to prevent the inevitable crash.
 EU is just as bad but in a different way, and it is due to loss of freedom of speech, unskilled and unvetted Muslim immigration and loss of manufacturing.
 With less manufacturing in Finland, what will the thousands of immigrants do?
 Evidence shows that idle hands get into trouble and most of the crime is by these immigrants.
-This madness could continue until the system collapses under the weight of its own socialist ideology, and the Muslim conquerors.
+This madness could continue until the system collapses under the weight of its own socialist ideology, and the Trojan Horse Muslim conquerors.
 "There is a way that seems right in the mind of man, but the end thereof is destruction."
 Proverbs 14:12